-Introduction: Starting last month the Treasury began sending economic stimulus payments to more than 130 million households.
+Starting last month the Treasury began sending economic stimulus payments to more than 130 million households.
 Eligible people will receive up to $600 ($1,200 for married couples), and parents will receive an additional $300 for each eligible child younger than 17.
 You must have filed a tax return in order to receive a stimulus check.

 Additionally, at midnight on February 17, 2009, all full-power television stations in the United States will stop broadcasting in analog and switch to 100% digital broadcasting.
 A converter box will be required to receive broadcasts unless you have cable or satellite.
 Congress created the TV Converter Box Coupon Program for households wishing to keep using their analog TV sets after February 17, 2009.
-The Program allows U.S. households to obtain up to two coupons, each worth $40, that can be applied toward the cost of eligible converterer boxes.
+The Program allows U.S. households to obtain up to two coupons, each worth $40, that can be applied toward the cost of eligible converter boxes.

 How will receiving a stimulus check or coupon for a converter box affect your Medicaid or SSI Benefits?
-The Centers for Medicare and Medicaid Services (CMS) recently issued guidance concerning the economic stimulus tax rebates and the digital television convert box coupons.

 The economic stimulus tax rebates are not counted as income or resources under Medicaid, although the amount of time the rebates are not counted as resources is limited.
 The legislation (P.L.
 110-185) provides that credits or refunds issued under the bill are not to be counted as income or resources in the month of receipt, and for the following two (2) months, for purposes of determining eligibility for or the amount of benefits under any federal program, or under any state or local program financed in whole or in part with federal funds, such as Medicaid and SSI.